hakobtp/blog/hibernate/part1/3_Inheritance.md

 - All fields from `ProductEntity`, `ElectronicEntity`, and `BookEntity`
 - An extra column, called the discriminator column (`dtype`), which does not match any field in your Java classes

-When you save data, each row in `products` represents either a general product, an electronic item, or a book.
+When you save data, each row in `products` represents either a general product, an electronic, or a book.
 The dtype column holds a simple label (for example, Product, Electronic, or Book) so that when JPA reads a row, it knows which Java class to create.

 Here is a fragment of the `products` table.
 Notice that for simple `products` (first three rows), only `name` and `price` are filled; the other columns remain empty.